aallam/aallam.github.io/_posts/2019-08-24-java-memory-model.md

 ### Synchronized

-Another way to achieve the synchronization is by using: `synchronized` Lets check the following example assuming the second thread acquires the lock first:
+Another way to achieve the synchronization is by using: `synchronized` Let's check the following example assuming the second thread acquires the lock first:

 ```java
 class DataRace {